sam0829/firebase_auth_ui/README.md

  phoneNumber | Phone number of user |
  photoUri | URI of user's photo |
  providerId | Indicates through which provider user was authenticated. |
+ isNewUser | Indicates if user is new |

 Please note that above details may be null depending on the provider user used to sign and user's privacy settings on respective provider.